 Once we were finally done, we cleaned and packed away our Homeright Airless Power-Flo Pro 2800 Paint Sprayer.
 Without a doubt, I will be using it again for some other larger paint projects in the near future.

-From poorly cared for man cave to respectable basement t.v. area
+From a poorly cared for man cave to a respectable basement t.v. area

 As far as the basement goes, beforehand, there were so many distractions and mismatched ceiling parts, that I got uneasy every time I went into the basement.
 It was a visual overload of depressing ceiling parts and pieces, blah!!